Uncharted: The Lost Legacy: Plot

 At Belur, they navigate several puzzles before being captured by Asav, who has realized that Sam is no expert and was misleading them the whole time, forcing Chloe to use the disc to reveal the tusk.
 In the process, she discovers that Ganesh allowed Parashurama to cut off his tusk; as Shiva gave the axe to him, Ganesh did not want to shame his father by proving the axe useless.
 Asav triggers a trap and leaves Chloe, Nadine and Sam to drown.
 Chloe picks the locks on their handcuffs and they escape.
 Despite tensions between Nadine and Sam, the three chase after Asav to take back the tusk.
 Nadine is enraged to find that Asav is working with Shoreline, the mercenary group she used to run and from which she was ousted.

 Asav trades the tusk to Orca (Gideon Emery), Nadine's former lieutenant, who now runs Shoreline.
 Chloe, Nadine and Sam take down Orca's helicopter and learn that Asav traded the tusk for a bomb he plans to detonate in the capital and trigger a civil war.
-Orca pulls a gun on Nadine, but Sam saves her, allowing her to shoot Orca dead.
+Orca pulls a gun on Nadine, but Sam saves her, allowing her to kill Orca.
 Commandeering a jeep, the three catch up to the train carrying the bomb.
 The women board the train and fight through Asav's men.
 Chloe and Sam switch the tracks, redirecting the train away from the city.
 In the engine car, Chloe and Nadine fight Asav, whose leg gets trapped under the bomb.
 They jump to safety before the train falls from a collapsed bridge and explodes, killing Asav.
-Chloe and Nadine decide to partner up, while Sam reacts with horror at their intentions to donate the tusk to the Ministry of Culture.
+Chloe and Nadine decide to partner up, while Sam reacts with horror at their intentions to donate the tusk to the Ministry of Culture instead of selling it.